HOSPICE OF WASHINGTON COUNTY, INC.

 Right to an accounting.
 You or your representative have the right to request an accounting of disclosures of your health information made by Hospice of Washington County, Inc. for certain reasons, including reasons related to public purposes authorized by law.
 The request for an accounting must be made in writing to Executive Director at 948 E. 11th Street, Washington, Iowa 53253.
 The request should specify the time period for the accounting starting on or after April 14, 2003.
 Accounting requests may not be made for periods of time in excess of six (6) years.
 Hospice of Washington County, Inc. would provide the first accounting your request during any 12-month period without charge.
 Subsequent accounting requests may be subject to a reasonable cost-based fee.

 Right to a paper copy of this notice.
 You or your representative have a right to a separate paper copy of this Notice at any time even if you or your representative have received this Notice previously.
 To obtain a separate paper copy, please contact the Executive Director at (319) 653-7321.

 DUTIES OF THE HOSPICE

-The Hospice contact person for all issues regarding patient privacy and your rights under the Federal privacy standards is Jean Wollenberg, Executive Director, 948 E. 11th St, Washington, IA 52325, (319) 653-7321.
+Hospice of Washington County has designated the Executive Director as its contact person for all issues regarding patient privacy and your rights under the Federal privacy standards.
+You may contact this person at 948 E. 11th Street, Washington, Iowa, 52353 or call (319) 653-7321.